The EU DAC7 Directive achieves a milestone in the regulatory framework governing digital platforms within the European Union.

 - Rental of any mode of transport.

-Reporting Obligations Under DAC 7
+Reporting Obligations Under DAC7

 Digital platforms must report a range of information, including: